volume-trader/QuantowerKB/getting-started/binance-fresh-account.md

 # Binance fresh account

-As [stated in our article](https://www.quantower.com/blog/quantower-participates-in-binance-broker-program), it is possible to use Quantower premium features for free when connected to Binance exchange.
-That is why, in order to start using Quantower premium without charge, you need to accomplish some steps as follows.
+As [stated in our article](https://www.quantower.com/blog/quantower-participates-in-binance-broker-program), it is possible to use VT-Terminal premium features for free when connected to Binance exchange.
+That is why, in order to start using VT-Terminal premium without charge, you need to accomplish some steps as follows.

 ## **Create a fresh Binance account**